Jvaeyhcd/Cut-Polygon/README.md

 What is Cut-Polygon?

-A game create by jvaeyhcd.
+A game create by Jvaeyhcd.
 This game is come from http://www.thegamehomepage.com/content/3-slices-walkthrough/ .
 But it's a flash game.So I wrote a Android game.I create this as my Graduation.